top of page

 - accidental damage that may have an impact on safety, durability, maintenance, utility value, habitability or nuisance.

 48. Since this delivery is only provisional, it does not in any way imply acceptance of the works.
 The liability for minor visible or hidden defects is thus not yet covered and the ten-year liability period for the contractor and the architect for serious defects that threaten stability does not start either (infra 2.4.1.3).
+In principle, therefore, acceptance of the works will take place upon final delivery, although this concerns a rule of supplementary law.
+The parties are still free to agree that the provisional delivery already constitutes an acceptance, so that this will nevertheless be the starting point for the ten-year liability period.

 The provisional delivery does mean that the client has taken possession of the construction works, as a result of which he will bear the risk from this moment on (infra 2.4.1.1).
 A possible compensation or fine due to delay in the work can no longer be claimed from this moment on.